AranitheOracle/Hack/README.md

 8. **Flowchart:**

-   - Overall flow of the document can be looked up on the flowchar uploaded.
+   - Overall flow of the document can be looked up on the [flowchart](https://github.com/AranitheOracle/SOTA_RAG/blob/main/flow.pdf) uploaded.

 ## Other Approaches Explored